carbon-language/carbon-lang/docs/design/values.md

-[pattern matching](/docs/design/pattern_matching.md) design, with `var` declarations implicitly starting off within a `var` pattern while `let` declarations introduce patterns that work the same as function parameters and others with bindings that are R-values by default.
+[pattern matching](/docs/design/pattern_matching.md) design, with `var` declarations implicitly starting off within a `var` pattern while `let` declarations introduce patterns that work the same as function parameters and others with bindings that produce values by default.

 ### Consuming function parameters